“We are the children’s advocates. We are the stewards of the next generation.”

 After getting a start coaching in the collegiate environment, Chris has gone on to coach at various professional clubs through New Jersey and Virginia.
 Chris has studied under Andy Ma (current Head Coach of the University of Pennsylvania,) Michael Marx (5 Time olympian as an athlete, 4 time Olympian as a coach,) and Patrick Durkan (Head Sabre Coach at the New York Athletic Club.)
 He has also trained at the United States Fencing Coaches College at the Olympic Training Center in Colorado Springs.
 Chris is a nationally rated referee having officiated finals bouts at North America Cups and National Championships.

 Upon moving to California, Chris was the youngest professional fencing coach in the country.
 In August of 2010, Chris and Jay opened Peninsula Fencing Academy.
 Since moving to California, Chris has coached multiple national medalists in Sabre across all age groups from Under 10 to over 60.

-Outside of fencing specifically, Chris is a student of human mechanics, and studying the nervous system in its relationship to movement, pain management and athletic performance.
-He is a certified Movement Re-education Specialist and pain therapist focusing on retraining movement patterns to maximize efficiency and eliminate pain.
-Chris has helped numerous individuals eliminate chronic pain or mobility issues by retraining their nervous system.
+Outside of fencing, Chris is a student of human mechanics, and studying the nervous system in its relationship to movement, pain management and athletic performance.
+He has a Master Trainer certificate in Movement Re-education and Pain Therapy, focusing on retraining movement patterns to maximize efficiency and eliminate pain.
+Chris has helped our athletes eliminate chronic pain or mobility issues by retraining their nervous system.

 Chris strongly believes there is a high level athlete inside of every student.
 There is no one who “just isn’t talented.”
 Inside of every person that walks through the door of Peninsula Fencing Academy, Chris sees a potential champion.
 It is his job to bring the champion out of each and every student.